1uckyPh4nt0m/PassUp/README.md

 cargo run -- [Program arguments]
 ```

-Wether or not the browser is executed in headless mode, can be changed in *nightwatch.conf.js*.
+Whether or not the browser is executed in headless mode, can be changed in *nightwatch.conf.js*.
 To disable headless mode comment the *'-headless'* argument out for the desired browser.
 ### Program Arguments
 Argument | Description
 -------- | -----------
--c, --config \<FILE\> | Where \<FILE\> points to the toml configuration file.
+-c, --config \<FILE\> | Where \<FILE\> points to the TOML configuration file.
 -h, --help | Prints help information
 -V, --version | Prints version information